2026 Summer School

 If you are interested in applying for any of the following scholarships, you can indicate it when completing the application form.

-• The Richard Hampton Jenrette Foundation offers four scholarships to students from U.S. universities covering the fee of the Summer School.
+• The Richard Hampton Jenrette Foundation offers four scholarships to students from universities in the United States to cover the cost of tuition for the Summer School.

 Ana Alvarez